 The Robert L. Albright Hall, constructed in 1990, was previously a residential facility.
-It has recently been retrofitted to accommodate the Metropolitan College, which encompasses the Adult Degree Program as well as the eLearning Department, which supports distance as well as computer-assisted face-to-face courses for the University.
-It is a multifunctional building that houses seminar rooms, a computer laboratory, conference rooms and a foyer.
+It has recently been retrofitted to accommodate the Metropolitan College, which encompasses the Adult Degree Program, and the e-Learning Department, which supports distance as well as computer-assisted face-to-face courses for the University.
+It is a multifunctional building that houses seminar rooms, a computer laboratory, conference rooms, Veteran's Hub, Single Stop, and a foyer.
 This building is named for the University's eleventh president.

-The Faculty Center, constructed in 1991, is a multi-purpose facility of modified Georgian design.
+The Faculty Hall, constructed in 1991, is a multi-purpose facility of modified Georgian design.
 It has a living room, leisure activities rooms, a dining area, and library on the first floor.
 On the second floor are four faculty studies, an executive study, the President's study, and the Faculty Development Center.